How do you choose book cover fonts and colors for a new book cover?

-These few top-selling books on Amazon have that quality.
+These few top-selling books on Amazon have that graphic design quality.

 One last design feature for fonts for covers is that you should be very careful to avoid mixing fonts.

-If you are not experienced in typography and design, stay well away from using different font styles on your cover.
+If you don’t have experience in typography and book cover design, stay well away from mixing different font styles on your cover.

-But this small selection above took me less than two minutes to find and collect by using Google reverse image lookup.
+But this small selection above took me less than two minutes to find and collect using Google reverse image lookup.

 It is also worth noticing that only one of the books above bothered to modify the default image.
-How lazy can you get?

-You are not trying to win a design contest, but you do want your cover to be as unique as possible.
+You are not trying to win a design contest, but you want your cover to be as unique as possible.